 Call customer service or talk with a chatbot and explain the problem, then send back your glasses.
 If it’s not an easy fix, the online retailer may offer you another pair instead.

-Note, too, that you didn’t pay hundreds of dollars for your eyeglasses online like you likely would have through your eye doctor.
+Remember that you didn’t pay hundreds of dollars for your glasses online like you likely would have through your eye doctor.

 Page updated August 2019